williamouyang/okta.github.io/_source/docs/api/resources/policy.md

 redirect_from: "/docs/getting_started/policy.html"
 ---

+> This API is currently in **Early Access (EA)** status.

 # Overview

 The Okta Policy API enables you to peform policy and rule operations.
-These operation apply to various policies including Okta Signon.
+These operation apply to various policies including Okta Sign on.

 This API supports the following **policy operations**: